Touba, Sénégal - Things to Do in Touba

 Food & Dining

-Touba's dining scene reflects its religious character, with no alcohol served anywhere in the city and predominantly halal options.
-Local restaurants serve traditional Senegalese dishes like thieboudienne (rice and fish), yassa (chicken with onions), and mafé (peanut stew) at very reasonable prices of 1,500-3,000 CFA per meal.
-Small local eateries called 'dibiteries' offer grilled meat and simple meals throughout the city.
-During religious festivals, communal meals are often provided free to pilgrims.
-Tea culture is strong here, with attaya (sweet mint tea) ceremonies common in the evenings.
-Most restaurants are simple, family-run establishments focusing on hearty, authentic Senegalese cuisine rather than international options.
+Touba's dining scene reflects its religious character, with no alcohol served anywhere in the city and predominantly halal cuisine.
+Local restaurants and street food vendors offer traditional Senegalese dishes like thieboudienne (rice and fish), yassa chicken, and mafe (peanut stew), typically costing 1,500-4,000 CFA per meal.
+Many small eateries around the mosque serve simple, affordable meals, while guesthouses often provide home-cooked meals for visitors.
+During Ramadan and religious festivals, communal meals are common, and visitors may be invited to share food with local families.
+Tea culture is strong here, with attaya (green tea) ceremonies taking place throughout the day in the markets and gathering spaces.

 Top-Rated Restaurants in Senegal